Keyboard shortcuts

 Function Configuration

-The function object specifies what the task does:
+The function object specifies what the action does:

 {